 “We” includes Premera and any of its delegates, any people or organizations we hire to review requests.

-It’s important to think about safety when you need health care.
+It's important to think about safety when you need health care.
 Communication with your doctor is perhaps the most important link to better care and health outcomes.
-The links below provide useful tools to help you communicate with your doctor about care and medications.
+These links provide useful tools to help you communicate with your doctor about care

 For a Medication List in English and Spanish and a variety of Tips and Tools related to medications, go to: http://www.safemedication.com